SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/royal-mail-sign-off.md

 > 📘 _Note_
 >
-> _If the <Glossary>account type</Glossary> is set to **Sandbox** and the OBA access code is not provided, SAPIENT does not send a request to Royal Mail and the account is created successfully without an OBA access code._
+> _If the <Glossary>account type</Glossary> is set to **Sandbox** and the OBA access code is not provided, SAPIENT does not send a request to Royal Mail and the account is created successfully without an OBA access code.
+You can use this account to create test shipmnets_

 ## Changing account type from Sandbox to Production